silver-sat/Radio_Software/README.md

 The AX5043 is connected via SPI on the 6 pin header.

 The gnuradio flow graph is an FSK demod designed for the current modulation (FSK) in the AX test file.
 Basic header detection has been implemented.
 This requires an RTL-SDR to operate.
-This file was design using gnuradio 3.9.
+This file was designed using gnuradio 3.9.